huangpen77/BUDT704/README.md

 # BUDT704
-The repo stores the data files used in my course BUDT704.
+The repo hosts the data files used in my course BUDT704, Data Processing and Analysis in Python.